magentabusiness/magentabusiness.github.io/docs/trendz/ai-widget-summary.md

 ## IoT Hub Widgets
 You can easily integrate custom prompts from Trendz to generate a summary of the data displayed in your IoT Hub widgets.
-This feature is available starting from **IoT Hub PE v3.6 and higher**.
+This feature is available starting from **IoT Hub v3.6 and higher**.
 ### Trendz Summary JS Module
 Depending on your IoT Hub version, the setup process is slightly different: